pin0S/learningML/log.md

 Today's progress: Worked my way through row echelon and why it is useful.
 All this work makes it so much easier actually understanding what Andrew Ng is talking about.

 Thoughts: The first 40 days have been fantastic, I'm looking forward to my holiday but I also can't wait to get back into it.
 Feeling really determined to get this done and ensure I keep my positive self talk up that I can learn the math and that I will get to where I want to go and that is making my own deep learning problemns!

+## Day 41: October 2, 2018

+Today's Progress: Completed the linear alegebra section of the Andrew Ng course

+Thoughts: I feel so recharged after my two weeks holiday in NZ.
+It is going to take a little bit of time to get back into the routine and get the brain pumping again but I'm excited about the next 60 days.

+I can't believe I missed the linear algebra section in the course the first time through!!!
+I'm lucky I went back to revise it.
+Now my plan for the week is to see how much of the course I understand after all my maths work so revision is big this week.
+After spending a little time on it already I realise that I shouldn't be just forcing myself forward, I should be ensuring I understand what is going on before I move on.